-Comprehensive history of grandfathered (disallowed) unicode character general top-level (gTLD) domain names.
+Comprehensive guide and history of grandfathered (disallowed) unicode character general top-level (gTLD) domain names.

 Introduction